JacobChoi5/Letterboxd-Wrapped-CS546/README.md

 All have proper error checking from both client side and server side.
 Username is checked for uniqueness (case-insensitive).
 Passwords are checked for equality and then salted, hashed, and stored on server.
 Age is checked for validity (13-100)

 Data flow:
-Upload zip file downloaded from letterboxd (Export data from https://letterboxd.com/settings/data/) either while or after creating account and/or manually add movies from search function.
+Upload zip file downloaded from letterboxd (Export data from https://letterboxd.com/settings/data/) after creating account and/or manually add movies from search function.
+Uploading zip files will take a while.
+Two options are provided, the kurk file is shorter to upload but has less extensive data.

 Movie Search:
 From /movies/lookup, type in search term and recieve list of all movies with information such as release year and director that match that name with clickable links.